JasonEricZhan/Project-of-data-mining-CS235-UCR/Yao-Chun Chan/README.md

 Because it is hard to provide the toy data to run the deep NN structure, so I provide the snapshot of the result from kaggle, It contained time and the scores.
 From result_snapshot.png

+The Sampling Neural Collaborative Filtering model is at